In Conversation with Kate Hill

 When some recent American Visitors showed me the itinerary which has been professionally prepared for them in the US, I was delighted to see that The Little Gallery featured as a 'Must-Do.'

-Sarah is always planning ahead for new ways of integrating the gallery with the community as well as stimulating attention from art lovers and visitors.
+Faye is always planning ahead for new ways of integrating the gallery with the community as well as stimulating attention from art lovers and visitors.
 For such a small gallery the reaction from visitors is 100% positive and they often express astonishment at the range of high quality work on show.
 This is why it is always such a pleasure to be a member of the volunteer team.

 What are you currently working on?
 Any upcoming projects or events?